 The Clorox study found that someone’s level of empathy increases by nine percent if he or she lives in a clean home and that number goes up to 12 percent if they are the person that cleaned.

 Also the more people clean, the happier they are.
-The likelihood someone is happier than average increases by 53 percent for every additional hour that they clean in a week.
-Say what!
+The likelihood that someone is happier than average increases by 53 percent for every additional hour that they clean in a week.
+Say what!?!

-Today’s task is to clean something.
+You can put this into practice today.
+Start by cleaning something.
 Anything.
 Make your bed.
 Wash the dishes.
-Clean your bathroom or your clean the mess in you car(that includes behind the car seat).
+Clean your bathroom or clean the mess in your car(that includes behind the car seat).
 If you’re struggling with picking what to clean, start with a small mess that is bothering you.
 If you feel inclined, move to the next small mess.